SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `GRK4T` - An efficient 4th order Rosenbrock method.
 - `GRK4A` - An A-stable 4th order Rosenbrock method.
 Essentially "anti-L-stable" but efficient.
 - `Ros4LStab` - A 4th order L-stable Rosenbrock method.
+- `Rodas4` - A 4th order A-stable stiffly stable Rosenbrock method with a stiff-aware 3rd order interpolant
+- `Rodas42` - A 4th order A-stable stiffly stable Rosenbrock method with a stiff-aware 3rd order interpolant
+- `Rodas4P` - A 4th order A-stable stiffly stable Rosenbrock method with a stiff-aware 3rd order interpolant.
+4th order on linear parabolic problems and 3rd order accurate on nonlinear parabolic problems (as opposed to lower if not corrected).

 #### Extra Options